ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-dependency.md

 After clicking Finish you will face with 2 errors
 ![](@site/static/img/sdk-integration/android-sdk/android-sdk-as-module-2.png)

-To fix those errors remove `publish-remote.gradle` file from webrtc-android-sdk module.
+To fix those errors remove `publish-remote.gradle` file from `webrtc-android-framework module`.

-After removing,  go to `build.gradle` file of webrtc-android-sdk module and remove
+After removing,  go to `build.gradle` file of `webrtc-android-framework` module and remove
 ```
 apply from: 'publish-remote.gradle'
 ```